Hi there! I'm Subhankar

 Past Work and Events

-- I was a Research Intern at the Oak Ridge National Laboratory in Spring 2025.
-I worked with Vision Transformers and Diffusion models for Super-resolution tasks.
+- I was a Research Intern at the Oak Ridge National Laboratory during Spring 2025, where I worked with Vision Transformers and Diffusion Models for Super-resolution tasks.

 - I co-organized the 2025 NSF HDR Machine Learning Challenge on Anomaly Detection.
 Pre-print of the paper describing the Anomaly Detection Challenge is out now.
 Check out our AAAI Workshop on Anomaly Detection in Scientific Domains.